CharOConnell/chateaux-of-brittany/README.md

 ### Media
 The photos used in this site were taken from my personal collection of holiday photos.
 All information attached to the maps is retrieved from Google Maps API.
+All icons are from the Font Awesome website.

 ### Acknowledgements
 All elements which I have used within this page that were inspired by, or are from exteranl sources, are linked below: